Converting T1-weighted MRI from 3T to 7T quality using deep learning: Results

-The quantitative results (PSNR, SSIM and average patient Dice score, defined in section \ref{sec : math compa}) for all the models -- i.e.\ WATNet, V-Net, U-Net, GAN U-Net with and without conditioning on the diagnosis (``no diag'' or ``nd'') -- are displayed in Table~\ref{tab: results}.
-We also display the results by comparing the normalized 3T directly to the normalized 7T, to indicate whether the models improve the images past an objective baseline.
-Our U-Net and GAN U-Net outperform the other models.
-The best model in terms of SSIM and PSNR is the U-Net trained without conditioning on diagnosis.
-The best model in terms of mean Dice is the GAN U-Net trained without conditioning on diagnosis.
-The V-Net and WATNet models improve the PSNR, but only slightly improve the SSIM over baseline, while not improving the mean patient Dice score.
-Conditioning the model on diagnosis does not seem to be useful, as the results are very similar with and without it.
-The box plots for the Dices, PSNR and SSIM are shown in Figure~\ref{fig: math test}.
+The quantitative results (PSNR, SSIM) for all the models -- i.e.\ WATNet, V-Net, U-Net, GAN U-Net -- are displayed in Figure~\ref{fig: math test}.
+We also display the results by comparing the normalized 3T directly to the normalized 7T (PSNR 16.8, SSIM 0.559), to indicate whether the models improve the images beyond an objective baseline.
+The best model in terms of both SSIM and PSNR was our U-Net (PSNR 17.9, SSIM 0.607).
+Our GAN showed the second best SSIM, but did not show a PSNR advantage over the other models (PSNR 17.5, SSIM 0.591).
+The V-Net and WATNet models improve the PSNR, but only slightly improve the SSIM over baseline.